flathub/org.lyx.LyX/README.md

 - Set that path for temporary files in LyX 'Tools->Preferences->Paths->Temporary directory'
 ***

-If you want to install lyx-2.3.7-1 from flathub, you can do so, although you need to complete the dependencies by hand:
+If you want to install lyx-2.3.7-1 from the 'stable' branch, you can do so, although you will need to complete the dependencies by hand:
 - Download LyX
   - flatpak install --no-related org.lyx.LyX
 - Revert changes to v2.3.7-1